Petrosz007/msc-thesis/chapters/future.typ

 == Supporting enums in GPT Lang <future-enums>

+Enums could be modelled like booleans for BVA.
+The only operators we need to support is `==` and `!=`.
+For `!=` we can create a list of all the other enum values.
+When intersecting NTuples we intersect the sets of these possible enum values.

+Enums would let us model some behaviors.
+For example, when we have a function that does a database query, we could model it as `SUCCESS | TIMEOUT | CONNECTION_ERROR`.
+This is basically equivalence partitioning the results of any functions.

 == Supporting Strings

 There has been research about extending BVA to strings @jain2010boundary.
 This approach could be investigated further, as it would let us use GPT in even more situations.

-#write_this[write this]
+Handling strings is an indispensable part of programs, so having an automatic test generation solution for them could be very useful.